 A Finnish tannery that sources locally

-To begin, here is the video of our meeting on the occasion of the launch of our deer leather jacket last year:
+To start, here is the video of our meeting on the occasion of the launch of our deerskin jacket last year:

-We therefore continue our reminder of this leather: it comes from Finland, more precisely from the south of the country, from the Ahlskog tannery .
-It's a very small tannery with around fifteen people.
+So we continue our reminder about this leather: it comes from Finland, more precisely from the south of the country, from the Ahlskog tannery .
+It is a very small tannery of about fifteen people.
 Mikko, the manager, likes this team size, because it allows for even more meticulous quality control.

-These skins come from deer hunted as part of very strict government policies to regulate deer populations.
-It is therefore not farmed deer.
+These skins come from deer hunted under very strict government policies to regulate deer populations.
+This is not farmed deer.

-These skins come from deer hunted as part of very strict government policies to regulate deer populations.
-It is therefore not farmed deer.
+These skins come from deer hunted under very strict government policies to regulate deer populations.
+This is not farmed deer.

-Moreover, the supply of leather is only possible between October and March during the hunting season, and outside of this period, the tannery must wait until the next hunting season to obtain supplies.
+Moreover, the supply of leather is only possible between October and March during the hunting season, and outside this period, the tannery must wait for the next hunting season to obtain supplies.

 Why regulate deer populations?